-1) The Board Resolution process is used to adjudicate cases under five circumstances:
+1) The Board Resolution process is used to adjudicate cases under four (4) circumstances:

 a.
-The course instructor chooses to refer the matter directly to the Board.
+A course instructor chooses to refer the matter directly to the Board.

 b.
-The reporting person is not a course instructor.
+The reporting (r.p.) person is not a course instructor and/or there is no course-based penalty that could be applied.

 c.
-The student declines to accept responsibility and/or the offered penalty when the Warning Letter or Instructor Resolution with Penalty Form has been offered.
+The student declines to accept responsibility and/or the proposed sanction(s) when the Warning Letter (for undergraduates) or the Instructor Resolution with Penalty (for undergraduates or graduate students) has been offered.

 d.
-A review of the Board database reveals a prior finding or findings of responsibility for academic dishonesty when a Warning Letter or an Instructor Resolution with Penalty Form is received.
+A review of the Board's database reveals a prior finding or findings of responsibility for academic dishonesty when a Warning Letter (undergraduates) or an Instructor Resolution with Penalty (undergraduates or graduate students) has been received.